conversation/lita-buildkite/README.md

 This handler provides no additional chat commands.
 Yet.

+## Lita Events

+This handler will emit some buildkite events onto the lita event bus, allowing other handlers to respond them.

+Currently, the following events are emitted:

+* buildkite\_build\_finished
+* buildkite\_job\_finished

 ## TODO

 Possible ideas for new features, either via chat commands or externally triggered events: